zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts UNIX file permissions given by a mode to an ASCII string.

-   :mode: The permissions (an octal number like 0644 converted to decimal).
+   :param mode: The permissions (an octal number like 0644 converted to decimal).

    :returns: A string representation of *mode* in the format